-- 4. Prize Promotions.
-Includes any sweepstakes or games of chance and a representation that the consumer has won, has been selected to receive, or may be eligible to receive a prize or purported prize. - 5.
-Full details of any "negative option plan." which is an offer or agreement to sell or provide any goods or services on an ongoing basis where, following a consumer's initial enrollment in a program, the seller interprets the consumer's silence or failure to affirmatively reject or cancel the agreement as acceptance of receiving future goods or services.
+- receive, or may be eligible to receive a prize or purported prize; and - 5.
+Full details of any "negative option plan," which is an offer or agreement to sell or provide any goods or services on an ongoing basis where, following a consumer's initial enrollment in a program, the seller interprets the consumer's silence or failure to affirmatively reject or cancel the agreement as acceptance of receiving future goods or services.

 Other disclosures concerning sales of credit card loss protection and debt relief services are also required to be disclosed although they likely do not apply to a dealer's model.
 Any misrepresentations regarding this information are prohibited.